Paramjeet25/Giveaway/README.md

-Prime video giveaway
+YouTube giveaway

-Send the secret code here @ModderFamilyowner
+Send the secret code here @Jasmeetkaur

-The code is :- ModderFamilyGiveawayjmt
+The code is :- YoutubeGiveawayPJT